foambubble/foam/docs/user/features/note-templates.md

 ### Default template

 The `.foam/templates/new-note.md` template is special in that it is the template that will be used by the `Foam: Create New Note` command.
 Customize this template to contain content that you want included every time you create a note.
-At minimum this template should include the following:
+To begin it is *recommended* to define the YAML Front-Matter of the template similar to the following:

 ```markdown
 ---